base-org/pessimism/docs/architecture/etl.markdown

 #### Attributes

 * An `ActivityState` channel with a path manager
-* Ingress handler that other processs can write to
+* Ingress handler that other processes can write to
 * `TransformFunc` - A processing function that performs some data translation/transformation on respective inputs
-* An `egressHandler` that stores dependencies to write to (i.e. Other path processs, heuristic engine)
+* An `egressHandler` that stores dependencies to write to (i.e. Other path processes, heuristic engine)
 * A specified output data type

 #### Example Use Case(s)